FusionAuth/fusionauth-site/site/_posts/2023-07-12-announcing-fusionauth-1-46.md

 ## Security fixes

 At FusionAuth, we take security very seriously.
-This release has a number of fixes, including a fix for CAPTCHA bypass, a potential directory traversal attack, and additional defensive validation on our self-service profile edit form.
+This release has a number of security improvements, including a fix for CAPTCHA bypass, mitigation of a potential directory traversal attack, and additional defensive validation on our self-service profile edit form.

 We regularly obtain professional penetration testing and offer a bug bounty.
 [Learn more about FusionAuth's security programs](https://fusionauth.io/security).